Best Cheap Web Hosting for Small Business 2026: 8 Providers Ranked and Reviewed

 Pros:

-- Strong uptime history (99.98% over rolling 12-month checks)
+- Strong uptime history (99.98% over rolling 12-month periods)

-- Tons of WordPress-specific documentation
+- Tons of WordPress-specific help articles

 Cons: